 You can use bolivianos to deposit to any of these betting sites but you won’t be able to place your bets in bolivianos.
 Each betting site will convert your deposit to one of the other currencies it supports.
 You can choose your default currency when you sign up (I suggest the US dollar) and then every deposit you make from that point will be converted to your default currency at current exchange rates.

-There are no mainstream casino sites that accept the boliviano so you’ll have to deal with currency conversions until someone decides to add support for bolivianos.
+There are no mainstream online gambling sites that accept the boliviano so you’ll have to deal with currency conversions until someone decides to add support for bolivianos.
 On the positive side, conversions are handled automatically.
 The worst part is just getting used to the new denomination and ensuring you’re sizing your bets correctly.

 Betting en Español